 BT’s Consumer Division CEO, Marc Allera, talks wisely about learning lessons from the past

 “3G technology was overhyped, the price was overhyped and the consumer was underwhelmed by the experience.
 That said, we learnt some valuable lessons, and opened people’s eyes to doing more on their mobile.
 3G taught us a lesson in financial prudence while 4G taught us how to deploy rapidly at scale.”

 Operators in South East Asia, the Middle East and Europe are (privately) cautious about the prospects for rapid roll-out of broad coverage.
 They think 5G offers compelling cost advantages over LTE for enhanced mobile broadband (eMBB) in denser urban locations and potentially fixed wireless access (FWA) in certain suburban ones (where fibre has not been widely adopted).
 We set this out in our recent report: 5G: ‘Just another G’ – yet a catalyst of change.

+The timeline for 5G standards, development and deployment is staggered.
+Not all use cases will be commercially available at the same time.
 This creates a predicament over how to expand beyond these 5G islands.
 Without wider coverage, how can operators catalyse ecosystems to invest in new services (low-latency, immersive or Massive MIMO)?

 Plus, much of the promise of 5G rests on being able to enable new use cases that are not just a step up from LTE mobile broadband, for example those that are characterised as ultra-low latency and massive M2M.
 Enterprises are already demanding these capabilities, yet the telecoms industry is still trying to agree standards for these later releases of 5G.